Applequist/webgpu-fundamentals/README.md

 - `@builtin(position)` in vertex shader and fragment shader are unrelated: they are completely different variables.
 - for inter-stage variables, all that matters are the `@location(n)` annotated variables/struct fields.

+## Uniforms

+Uniforms are kinda like global variables for your shaders: you set their values before you execute the shader and they'll have those values for every iteration of the shader.